-By using the Science Based Targets initiative to guide all of our sustainability efforts, we can ensure that our low-carbon transformation is always aligned with the latest climate science and in line with the goals of the Paris Agreement to limit the global temperature increase.
-For this reason, we are currently in the process of updating our science-based targets to better align with our long-term objectives.
+We have raised our long-term sustainability ambitions and committed to reaching net-zero emissions by 2050, both in our own operations (scope 1 and 2) and across the value chain (scope 3).
+We will work to achieve this by following the Science Based Targets initiative to guide all of our efforts.
+By doing so, we can ensure that our low-carbon transformation always takes into account the latest climate science and is in line with the goals of the Paris Agreement to limit the global temperature increase.

 Addressing the challenge of scope 3 emissions

 97% of our environmental impact is tied directly to our subcontracted freight in the form of scope 3 emissions.
 To reduce these emissions, we also offer customers a range of Green Logistics offerings.